Camino Route Overviews: Camino del Norte

 Accommodations

 Unlike on the Francés, where there can be multiple albergues in a small-ish town, on the Norte you are more likely to find one albergue and a mix of other lodging choices.
-There are plenty of places to stay, and even plenty of hostels, but they may not be specifically serving pilgrims.
+There are plenty of places to stay, especially in the cute touristy beach towns.
+These towns have plenty of hostels, but they may not be specifically serving pilgrims.

 Do your research in the guidebooks and apps before you go and plan to spend a bit more on lodging than you might on some of the other routes.
 And consider booking ahead in the beach towns if you are traveling during the high summer vacation season.